 Ruiz-Pino et al (2015) Effects and interactions of tachykinins and dynorphin on FSH and LH secretion in developing and adult rats.
 Endocrinology 156 576 PMID: 25490143

 Do you know of a great paper that uses GR 73632 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for GR 73632